tweedegolf/storage-abstraction/README.md

   S3 = "s3", // Amazon S3
   B2 = "b2", // BackBlaze B2
   AZURE = "azure", // Microsoft Azure Blob
-  MINIO = 'minio",
+  MINIO = "minio",
   YOUR_TYPE = "yourtype",
 }
 // your configuration URL
-const u = "yourtype://and/the:rest@anything/goes?option1=value1&option2=value2...";
+const u = "yourtype://key1=value1&key2=value2...";

 // your configuration object
 const o = {
-  type: "yourtype", // mandatory
+  type: "yourtype", // mandatory key1?: string, // other mandatory or optional key that your adapter need for instantiation key2?: string,
   ...
 }
 ```

 You can format the configuration URL completely as you like as long as your adapter has an appropriate parsing function.
-If your url fit in the template `type://part1:part2@part3/bucketName?option1=value1&option2=value2...` you can use the `parseURL` function in `./util.ts`.
+If your url is just a query string you can use the `parseURL` function in `./util.ts`; this function is implemented in `AbstractAdapter` and currently not overridden by any of the adapters.

 ### <a name='adapter-class'></a>Adapter class

 You could choose to let your adapter class extend the class `AbstractStorage`.
 If you look at the [code](https://github.com/tweedegolf/storage-abstraction/blob/master/src/AbstractAdapter.ts) you can see that it only implements small parts of the API such as the `getType` method.
-Also it performs some sanity checking of parameters of a few API functions; this way you don't have to implement these checks in all derived classes.
+Also it parses the configuration.

-One thing to note is the way `addFileFromPath`, `addFileFromBuffer` and `addFileFromReadable` are implemented; these are all forwarded to the non-API function `store`.
+One thing to note is the way `addFileFromPath`, `addFileFromBuffer` and `addFileFromReadable` are implemented; these are all forwarded to the API function `addFile`.
 This function stores files in the storage using 3 different types of origin; a path, a buffer and a stream.
 Because these ways of storing have a lot in common they are grouped together in a single overloaded method.

 For the rest it contains stub methods that need to be overruled or extended by the adapter subclasses.

 You don't necessarily have to extend `AbstractAdapter` but if you choose not to your class should implement the `IStorage` interface.
-Most handy utility functions that are used in `AbstractAdapter` are defined in the file `./src/util.ts` so you can easily import them in your own class as well.
+The `parse` function in `AbstractAdapter` is among other util functions defined in the file `./src/util.ts` so you can easily import these in your own class if necessary.

 You can use this [template](https://github.com/tweedegolf/storage-abstraction/blob/master/src/template_class.ts) as a starting point for your adapter.
 The template contains a lot of additional documentation per method.